erictleung/data-science-resources/README.md

 - [The Pragmatic Programmer Quick Reference][pragmaticcode]
 - [Bash Pitfalls][bashpits] - Common errors that Bash programmers make, along with [Bash FAQs][bashfaqs] and general [Bash Programming][bashprogramming].
-- [Select Star SQL][selectsql] - Interactive book which aims to be the best place on the internet for learning SQL.
 - [Tech Dev Guide][techguide] - By Google.
 - [How to C in 2016][c2016]
 - [explainshell][explainshell] - See help text that matches each argument.